It’s no secret your car loses value the longer you drive it. Unfortunately, after a car accident, your vehicle will be worth even less than usual.

 When it comes time to trade in or sell your vehicle, it is likely to be challenging.
 Nowadays, it’s impossible to hide a car’s previous history.
 Your auto accident will undoubtedly be revealed, along with the repairs, and the vehicle will be worth much less.
 Even if the car is perfectly repaired and looks like new, the fact that it was involved in a collision remains.

-How to File a Diminished Value Claim
+How to File a Diminished Value Claim in Alabama

 Alabama is one of few states that allow drivers to file diminished value claims.
 The statute of limitations for diminished value claims in Alabama is six years from the date of the accident.
 Diminished value claims are brought against the at-fault driver or their insurance company.
 You may file a diminished value claim in Alabama unless: